cavo789/blog/blog/XXX/git-config/index.md

 At work, we're using Git on a very large codebase and thus, we're creating branches to add new functionalities.

-By running `git branch --list --all` (or, shortly, `git branch -a`), git returns the list of branch in an alphabetical order which really isn't very useful.
+By running `git branch --list --all` (or, shortly, `git branch -a`), git returns the list of branches in an alphabetical order which really isn't very useful.

 It would be better to sort the list on the last commit made in the branch so, at the top of the list, we've the last used branches and, at the bottom, inactive ones.